|

 attack back to your opponent backhand regularly.

-Q. How do I hit the shuttle accurately to the place I
+Q. How do I hit the shuttle accurately to the

 want?